 Credit: Nelson Hsu/NBC, Anisa Holmes/NBC Washington

-The FBI said Sunday that they had arrested Couy Griffin, a county commissioner in New Mexico, on charges of knowingly entering or remaining in any restricted building or grounds without lawful authority.
+The FBI arrested Couy Griffin, a county commissioner in New Mexico, on charges of knowingly entering or remaining in any restricted building or grounds without lawful authority earlier this month.
 Griffin was taken into custody in the 400 block of North Capitol Street Northwest, the FBI said.

 Local New Mexico stations have reported that Griffin plans to return to D.C. for the Inauguration.

-An upstate New York man identified as Edward Lang is also among the latest to be taken into custody.
-The feds allege he jabbed at a police officer with a bat and unlawfully entered the capitol.
+An upstate New York man identified as Edward Lang was also taken into custody.
+The feds allege he jabbed at a police officer with a bat and unlawfully entered the Capitol.

 Included in charging documents were a series of photos they say Lang posted to social media, including one in which he claims to be "the leader of Liberty" and says, "Arrest me."
 There was another in which Lang posted a photo of the insurrection with an arrow pointing at a person and the words, "That's me."